 The seven islands of Bombay were a group of islands that were, connected to form the area of the modern city of Mumbai over the span of 5 centuries.
 The seven islands were gradually physically united through land reclamation projects.

-Name of First Seven Island
+Name of First Seven Islands of Mumbai

 - Little Colaba